Vietnam.vn - Nền tảng quảng bá Việt Nam

 Around the Chba Om Pau bridge area, there are many Vietnamese people living, so many people call this "Saigon bridge".

-The most special is the Anh Sang School, opened by two Vietnamese teachers.
+The most special one is the Anh Sang School, opened by two Vietnamese teachers.
 Ms. Ly Thi Thao shared that the purpose of opening the school is to help children from 4 to 12 years old learn to read and write.
 Most of them come from poor families, each child comes to class with 1,000 riel (more than 5,500 VND) to pay tuition, paying each day they attend school.

-Local authorities facilitate
+Local authorities create conditions

 Source